Grape1L/Python-Chat-App/README.md

 The project is designed to be run locally during development.
 Database and configuration details may change as the application continues to evolve.

-## What I Learned

-This project was built as a practical way to develop backend engineering skills rather than as a tutorial implementation.
-The main areas of focus were:

-- Designing and organizing a Python backend
-- Building APIs with FastAPI
-- Authentication and authorization with JWTs
-- Secure password storage using password hashing
-- Working with relational databases and SQL
-- Building real-time features with WebSockets
-- Managing multiple active connections
-- Separating application responsibilities into different modules
-- Writing automated tests with pytest
-- Debugging backend logic and handling edge cases
-- Connecting a browser client to a Python backend

-A major part of the project has been learning how individual backend components interact as the application grows, rather than treating the server as a single monolithic script.

 ## Frontend Note